riyamittal12426/LazySheeps/DEMO_CHECKLIST.md

 #### Closing: Tech Stack & Impact (30 seconds)
 **Script:**
-> "LangHub is built with Django for robust backend APIs, React for modern UI, and machine learning for predictions.
+> "Katalyst is built with Django for robust backend APIs, React for modern UI, and machine learning for predictions.
 It's production-ready and scalable."

 **Show:**
 - Quick scroll through code (optional)